Ballot initiatives are a practical way to pass marijuana legalization in states that allow them to change laws.

 Eleven of the 19 states that have legalized adult use did it via ballot initiatives.
 The rest, and most recent, are the result of legislation moving through state chambers and signed by supportive governors.
 The latest state to succeed in this fashion was Rhode Island.
 A similar effort in Delaware ended with a veto.

 Like in New Jersey, the Maryland legislature punted the issue to voters, who will get to weigh in at the ballot in November.
 The Marijuana Legalization Amendment (Question 4) would amend the Maryland Constitution.if it passes.
+A recent poll showed 59% in favor.

 The Marijuana Legalization Initiative (Amendment 3) would amend the Missouri Constitution if it passes.
 It's being supported by the Legal Missouri 2022 PAC.
 The Act allows for home grow (6 plants) and would institute a 6% state sales tax.
+A recent poll showed 62% in favor.

 The Marijuana Legalization Initiative is on the 2022 ballot.
 It would allow adutls to possess one ounce and grow three plants.
+In 2018, a similar effort lost by a 59%-41% margin.
+A recent poll showed only 39% in favor.

 The Marijuana Legalization Amendment (Measure 27) is on the 2022 ballot.
 It would amend the South Dakota Constitution of passed.
 The measure allows for home grow (six plants).
 In 2020, voters passed Amendment A by a 53% margin, but it was overturned by state courts.
+A recent poll showed only 44% in favor.

 Via Ballot Initiatives